cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 #### Latest runs

 This column shows the last time the spec was run, and the last four returned statuses.
+Results are scoped to your current git branch if available, falling back to the default branch if not, then finally all branches.

 With this intelligence you can monitor, run, and fix tests locally within CI workflows, and then further dig into your results by clicking through to the Dashboard.

 The runs data is sourced from the Dashboard (see [note above](#Overview)) so should be the same everywhere.